soppelmann/EITN30/README.md

 sudo iptables -A FORWARD -i longge -o eth0 -j ACCEPT sudo iptables -A FORWARD -i eth0 -o longge -m state --state RELATED,ESTABLISHED -j ACCEPT
 ```

+The routing commands are collected in the script base_setup.sh for ease of use.

 To avoid having all traffic go through the link we will also edit the routing
 table as shown at lecture 3.